glpi-project/doc/source/modules/assets/tabs/softwares.rst

 .. note::

-   * the dropdown list enumerates the softwares that are available in the entity
+   * the drop-down list enumerates the softwares that are available in the entity
    * licenses management can be found in :ref:`Assets > Softwares`.
      See :doc:`Manage softwares <../assets/softwares>`